ClemHuriaux/Dog-Breed-Classifier-Udacity-project/README.md

 This project contains:
   - the Jupyter Notebook I used as a first step.
   - the requirements to install required packages
+  - The screenshot foler is to store images I display here
   - all others files are for the app and the model

 <a name="Running"></a>